The 1st of May will mark the start of a new era in Japanese history.

 The choice of name offers an insight into Japanese culture and the close link between the people and the monarchy.

 The royal family are seen as a reflection of Japanese society and are held in extremely high esteeem.
 The lack of any republican movement in Japan further testifies to the bond.

 “Japanese life is filled with these combinations of tradition and modernity that some people used to find irritating ... but this insistence on sticking to tradition is what distinguishes Japan from other societies,” explains Daniel Sneider, a Japan expert at Stanford University.

-Doing business in Japan?
-Want to learn more about the culture?
-Sign-up to our excellent online training course on Japanese culture and get access in minutes!
+Want to do business successfully in Japan?
+Enrol on our online eLearning training course on Japanese culture and get access in minutes!

 Alternatively, if you would prefer live cross cultural webinar training, tailored to meet your needs and delivered by one of our professional Japan culture experts, then